Iowa vs. Northwestern NCAA Football Odds, Plays and Insights | November 6, 2021

 Northwestern Stats and Trends

-- So far this season Northwestern has two wins against the spread.
+- So far this year Northwestern has two wins against the spread.

-- The Wildcats have yet to cover the spread this year when underdogs by 12 points or more.
+- This season, the Wildcats are winless against the spread when entering a game as an underdog of 12 points or more.

-- Northwestern's games this season have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).
+- Northwestern's games this year have gone over the point total four times in eight opportunities (50%).

-- This year the Wildcats average just 2.9 more points per game (19) than the Hawkeyes surrender (16.1).
+- This season the Wildcats score just 2.9 more points per game (19) than the Hawkeyes give up (16.1).

-- Northwestern is 2-2 against the spread and 2-2 overall when the team amasses more than 297.3 yards.
+- Northwestern is 2-2 against the spread and 2-2 overall when the team picks up more than 297.3 yards.

-- The Wildcats have turned the ball over 12 times, eight fewer times than the Hawkeyes have forced turnovers (20).
+- This season the Wildcats have 12 turnovers, eight fewer than the Hawkeyes have takeaways (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.